 Before making a 3-point turn, use your indicator to signal to other drivers that you intend to change direction.
 Position your vehicle on the left-hand side of the road, as close to the side as possible.
 Reverse your vehicle until the back of it is level with the front of the oncoming vehicle, or as close as possible.
 Check your mirrors and over your shoulder to make sure that it is safe to make the turn.
 Look out for pedestrians, bicycles, and other vehicles.
 Turn the steering wheel fully to the right, and move forward into the road that you wish to turn into.
 Position your vehicle on the left-hand side of the road, as close to the side as possible, ready to move forward.
 Check your mirrors and over your shoulder again to make sure it is safe to continue.
 Remember to cancel your signal after completing the turn.

 Let’s think about it, reversing is something you’re going to pick up along your driving journey, it may not be instant, but with enough practice there’s nothing to worry about.
-By following the tips discussed in this article, you can learn how to safely and effectively reverse, reverse around a corner, and make a turn in the road while diving.
-Remember to always practise in a safe and controlled environment, and to work with a qualified instructor if you are unsure about any aspect of reversing.
+By following the tips discussed in this article, you can learn how to safely and effectively reverse, reverse around a corner, and make a turn in the road while driving.
+Remember to always practice in a safe and controlled environment, and to work with a qualified instructor if you are unsure about any aspect of reversing.

-As mentioned, getting in the practice is key, and here at Veygo we find the best way to practise outside your driving lessons is to grab some of our learner driver insurance and hope in a friend or family member’s car and get practising!
+As mentioned, getting in the practice is key, and here at Veygo we find the best way to practice outside your driving lessons is to grab some of our learner driver insurance and hope in a friend or family member’s car and get practising!